ChackDan/Service-Fabric/ARM Templates/SF OMS Sample/README.md

 # Create a Service Fabric cluster with OMS

 This template allows you to deploy a secure 1, 3 - 99 node Service Fabric cluster on Standard_D2 sized VMs with Windows Azure Diagnostics turned on.
-The template also creates an OMS Workspace and a Service Fabric solution within it.
+The template also creates an OMS Workspace and a Service Fabric solution within it, and deploys an OMS agent to each of the nodes to collect diagnostics information.

 ## Creating a custom ARM template